blockarcade/whitepaper/README.md

 > We were able to get our app up and running on the IOST blockchain in a weekend, and it is fast!

 This says it all.
 We evaluated Bitcoin Lightning, EOS, and Tron for BlockArcade.
 After building a couple of prototypes and interacting with the different communities, IOST was the clear winner.
-With JavaScript as the smart contract language, great documentation, and Docker based local development tools, IOST won over my robotic developer heart.
+With JavaScript as the smart contract language, great documentation, and Docker based local development tools, it was an easy choice for us.
 IOST also has very quick and cheap transactions, it’s transactions per second (TPS) is already better than Bitcoin and Ethereum combined, and IOST has already surpassed Ethereum in daily transaction volume [@iost_daily_transactions_2019].
 All of this makes IOST a very attractive blockchain.

 The IOST team also gets bonus points for hopping on a call with me almost instantly.
 The second they heard we were working on an IOST app, they wanted to help, and they have!
 Big thanks to Bing from the IOST team!
 I haven’t experienced this level of support in any other community, especially not a blockchain community!

-Bitcoin devs were anonymous (in the early days), Ethereum devs were unreachable celebrities (in my eyes), and I couldn’t find a good developer community for Tron.
+\newpage

 ## 03 Games